PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 Validation of Tax-Calculator Logic
 ==================================

-The Tax-Calculator computes federal income and payroll taxes for a sample of tax filing units in years beginning with 2013.
+Tax-Calculator computes USA federal income and payroll taxes for a sample of tax filing units in years beginning with 2013.
 The Python code that performs the tax calculations has been validated in several ways.
 During the course of development Tax-Calculator results for a